-Verify Company Name Availability, Preparation of Articles of Incorporation, Document Filing with Secretary of State, a Free 60 Minute Business Tax Consultation, Domain Name from Register.com, Federal Tax ID (EIN) Highly Recommended, Custom Bylaws, Custom Meeting Minutes for 1st year, Corporate Kit and a Basic setup of QuickBooks Desktop or QuickBooks Online file with customized Chart of Accounts.
+Verify Company Name Availability, Preparation of Articles of Incorporation, Document Filing with Secretary of State, a Free Business Tax Consultation, Domain Name from Register.com, Federal Tax ID (EIN) Highly Recommended, Custom Bylaws, Custom Meeting Minutes for 1st year and your Corporate Kit.

 3 Easy Steps

 Complete Our Simple Questionnaire

 We will create your Incorporating documents and file them with the Secretary of State

 You receive your final Corporate, S Corporate, LLC, or Nonprofit in the mail.

 Secure your assets, gain tax breaks.
 LLC owners enjoy limited liability protection and are typically not personally responsible for business debts.
 So creditors can’t pursue your home or car to pay business debts.
 Another plus: corporations often gain tax advantages, writing off such things as health insurance premiums, savings on self-employment taxes, and life insurance.

 Grow your corporation for now—and the future.
 Incorporating bolsters credibility, and may help you reach potential new customers and partners.
 And while you can’t live forever—your corporation can.
 Even if an owner dies or sells interest, the corporation still exists.